I was so tired.

 Five minutes pass and I was turning onto the familiar neighborhood.
 I could see the Bar B Q smoke coming from some houses and loud laughter floated through my open window.

 I smiled.
 It was a lively neighborhood.

 I could see my empty driveway in the distance.

 I was almost home.

 As I got closer a sense of loneliness struck me and I breathed deeply.

 I just needed sleep and I’d feel better by morning.

 I parked In my driveway, not wanting to go in the garage because it was too nice outside, and got out.

-I had my keys and purse and looked in the car to see if I missed something and sure enough my phone was in the cup holder.
-I grabbed my phone and closed the door of the car and clicked the lock button on the clicker.
+I had my keys and purse and looked in the car to see if I missed something and sure enough, my phone was in the cup holder.
+Grabbing my phone I closed the door and clicked the lock button on the clicker.

 I made my way to the entrance of the medium sized suburban house and unlocked the door, letting myself in.